erasmus-without-paper/ewp-specs-api-iias/endpoints/index.md

 Permissions
 -----------

-You MUST return the set of all IDs which the requester has access to (via the `get` endpoint).
+You MUST return the set of all IDs that the requester has access to (via the `get` endpoint).
 See the `get` endpoint for details on which IIAs should be accessible by which requester.